Notes on Bresson

 |Who is it for:||University staff, External researchers, Alumni, Current University students, Post 16|

-Marking 80 years since the wartime release of Robert Bresson’s first feature film Les Anges du Peche in 1943, and 40 years since the release of his final feature film L’Argent in 1983, The University of Manchester is proud to host the Notes of Bresson conference at The Martin Harris Centre in the of The University’s School of Arts, Languages and Cultures.
+Marking 80 years since the wartime release of Robert Bresson’s first feature film Les Anges du Peche in 1943, and 40 years since the release of his final feature film L’Argent in 1983, The University of Manchester is proud to host the Notes of Bresson conference at Samuel Alexander Building in the University’s School of Arts, Languages and Cultures.

-Hosted by The University of Manchester at the Martin Harris Centre, the conference will run in collaboration with Richmond, The American University in London (RAIUL), and the UK Bressonian Practice-Based Research Group.
+Hosted by The University of Manchester, the conference will run in collaboration with Richmond, The American University in London (RAIUL), and the UK Bressonian Practice-Based Research Group.

 Travel and Contact Information